openstack-archive/fuel-devops/README.md

 Installation
 -------------
-The installation procedure can be implemented via PyPI in Python virtual environment (suppose you are using Ubuntu 12.04 or Ubuntu 14.04):
+The installation procedure can be implemented via PyPI in Python virtual environment (suppose you are using Ubuntu 12.04, Ubuntu 14.04 or Ubuntu 16.04):

 Before using it, please install the following required dependencies: